If there’s one thing we love, it’s a good story based on human emotions.

 And it seems to be working.
 IKEA just reported a 20 percent increase in net income for fiscal year 2016.
 Certainly that’s not because of one ad, but it can be attributed to the company’s commitment to providing a great customer experience at every touch point, which includes advertising.

-With our hats off in artistic and marketing strategy appreciation, we proudly bestow upon IKEA the award of Kleber Ad of the Year for 2016.
-Sadly, we have no trophy to offer — but if they want — we’ll ship them the parts and they can assemble it themselves.
+So, because of those reasons and others, we proudly bestow upon IKEA the award of Kleber Ad of the Year for 2016.
+Sadly, we have no trophy to offer, but if they want we’ll ship them the parts and they can assemble it themselves.